Cone types and asymptotic invariants for the random walk on the modular group

-It is classical that $\langle r,u \mid r^2,(ru)^3\rangle$ is a presentation of $G$.
-Since we have the relator $r^2$, for the sake of simplicity, we omit henceforth $\bar r$, since as element in $G$ it coincides with $r$.
-The set of primitive relators is then (up to include the variants with $\bar r$ instead of $r$) given by
+In order to compute the cone types, we start by computing $\sufre$, which is a type function by \Cref{prop:sufre-type}.
+It is well known that $\langle r,u \mid r^2,(ru)^3\rangle$ is a presentation of $G$ (see, e.g., \cite{Alperin}).
+Since we have the relator $r^2$, we can omit henceforth $\bar r$, as it coincides with $r$ as element in $G$.
+The set of primitive relators is then given by